What is depositar?

 It's open and free!

 The software for depositar is built on top of CKAN, an open source software package for publishing open data.
 CKAN stands for Comprehensive Knowledge Archive Network.
-CKAN is a project from Open Knowledge International, and is itself supported by a viable developer and user community.
+CKAN is a project from Open Knowledge Foundation, and is itself supported by a viable developer and user community.
 We customize and extend the CKAN codebase to better support research data management.
 Our extensions to CKAN are open source too.
 The service provided by data.depositar.io is experimental as of now.
 It is free for all academic use.

 More about depositar

 This work has been carried out in Academia Sinica, Taiwan.
-It has been supported by the Institute of Information Science and the Research Center for Information Technology Innovation (both at Academia Sinica), and in part by research grants from the Ministry of Science and Technology of Taiwan.
+It has been supported by the Institute of Information Science and the Research Center for Information Technology Innovation (both at Academia Sinica), and in part by research grants from the National Science and Technology Council of Taiwan.
 The project started from and remains as a collaboration with the Center for GIS at the Research Center for Humanities and Social Sciences, Academia Sinica.

 Developing depositar has been a team work.
-The following people, in alphabetical order, have been or were once in the project team: Tyng-Ruey Chuang (project lead), Ming-Syuan Ho (project manager), Andrea Wei-Ching Huang, Cheng-Jen Lee (tech lead), Hsiung-Ming Liao, Yen-Tsen Liu, Huang-Sin Syu, Ally Chia-Hsun Wang (project manager), Yu-Huang Wang, and Yao-Hsien Yeh.
+The following people, in alphabetical order, have been or were once in the project team: Tyng-Ruey Chuang (project lead), Ming-Syuan Ho (project manager), Andrea Wei-Ching Huang, Cheng-Jen Lee (tech lead), Hsiung-Ming Liao, Yen-Tsen Liu, Monica Yu-Chia Mu, Huang-Sin Syu, Ally Chia-Hsun Wang (project manager), Yu-Huang Wang, and Yao-Hsien Yeh.